-Uganda is blessed with several rivers and Lakes with Lake Victoria which is the largest freshwater lake in Africa.
-Some of the the lakes include Lake Victoria, Lake Kyoga, Lake Edward, Lake George, Lake Mburo, Lake Wamala and some of the large rivers include, River Nile, River Katonga, River Sezibwa, River Kagera, River Rwizi and several other smaller rivers and lakes.
+Uganda is blessed with several rivers and Lakes with Lake Victoria being the largest freshwater lake in Africa.
+Other lakes include; Lake Kyoga, Lake Edward, Lake George, Lake Mburo, and Lake Wamala.
+Some of the large rivers include, (no comma here) River Nile, River Katonga, River Sezibwa, River Kagera, River Rwizi and several other smaller rivers and lakes.

 Boat safaris in Uganda are mainly done in the Kazinga Channel in Queen Elizabeth National Park, on Lake Victoria and on the River Nile in Murchison Falls National Park.

 The Kazinga channel is a 40km natural channel that connects Lake George and Lake Edward, dividing the Queen Elizabeth National Park savannah into two.
-A Boat Safari on Kazinga Channel gives tourists a chance to see many animal species as well as bird species.
-Fisher men can also be seen setting up nets, crocodiles along the shores, and the highest population of hippos in Africa along the shores and in the water.
+A Boat Safari on Kazinga Channel gives tourists a chance to see many animal and bird species.
+Fishermen can also be seen setting up nets, crocodiles resting along the shores, and the highest population of hippos in Africa along the shores and in the water.

-Taking a Boat Safari in Uganda to the bottom of the magnificent Murchison Falls is a great highlight of Uganda Safaris to the Murchison Falls National Park, Uganda’s largest national park.
-In addition to seeing the great Murchison Falls, these Boat Safaris in Uganda give tourists a chance to see various animals including, elephants, crocodiles, hippos among many others.
-Bird species seen along this stretch are also very many.
+Taking a Boat Safari in Uganda to the bottom of the magnificent Murchison Falls is a great highlight of Uganda Safaris.
+In addition, these Boat Safaris in Uganda give tourists a chance to see various animals including (no comma here), elephants, crocodiles, hippos and many others as well as many bird species.

-Lake Victoria is the biggest freshwater body in Africa, here you can conduct different boat safaris to different places such as Ssese Island, sunset cruises on lake Victoria, boats to Ngamba Island, wine and cheese boat safaris, speed boat excursions to see shoebills in Mabamba and many other.
+Lake Victoria is the biggest freshwater body in Africa, offering boat safaris to multiple places such as Ssese Island, sunset cruises on Lake Victoria, boats to Ngamba Island, wine and cheese boat safaris, speed boat excursions to see shoebills in Mabamba and many others.

-Lake Mburo offers a breathtaking experience for those who choose a boat safari.
-While on the boat ride on this peaceful lake, you can catch sight of wildlife such as zebras, antelope, and buffalo as they come to the water.
-The lake is a home to the large eland antelopes, 3 different species of Otters and also a variety of bird life to be seen such as Pelicans, Black crake, African Finfoot, Heron, Cormorant, Fish Eagle, and the elusive Shoebill Stork.
+Lake Mburo offers a breathtaking experience for those who would like to experience a boat safari.
+While riding on this peaceful lake, you can catch sight of wildlife such as zebras, antelope, and buffalo as they come to the water.
+The lake is home to the large eland antelopes, 3 different species of Otters and also a variety of bird life such as Pelicans, Black Crake, African Finfoot, Heron, Cormorant, Fish Eagle, and the elusive Shoebill Stork.